-On 5 November 2020 the government announced that the Coronavirus Job Retention Scheme (CJRS) – also referred to as the Furlough Scheme – will now be continuing throughout the period 1 November 2020 to 31 March 2021.
+The government have announced that the Coronavirus Job Retention Scheme (CJRS) – also referred to as the Furlough Scheme – will now be continuing throughout the period 1 November 2020 to 30 April 2021.

-Under the newly extended CRJS from 1 November 2020, employers will be able to claim for 80% of an employee’s wages (capped at £2,500 pro rata) for any hours that they do not work.
-The 80% grant will be reviewed in January 2021.
+Under the newly extended CRJS from 1 November 2020 to 30 April 2021, employers will be able to claim for 80% of an employee’s wage costs (capped at £2,500 per month pro rata) for any hours that they do not work.

 Employers are free to top up wages for hours not worked to 100% if they wish.

 All UK employers with a UK bank account and UK PAYE scheme can claim through the CJRS (except those who are fully publicly funded).